 Sponge a medium dark grey makeup completely over the prosthetic, face and neck.

 Use a brush to get full coverage over the eyes.

-Using a rough sponge, begin stippling a very light grey makeup over the entire look, but concentrate the most pigment on the highlight areas- forehead, cheek bones, bridge of nose and chin.
+Using a rough sponge, begin stippling a very light grey makeup over the entire look, but concentrate the most pigment on the highlight areas- forehead, cheekbones, bridge of nose and chin.

-A light touch and layering is key.
+A light touch and layering are key.

 Using a dry smooth sponge, go over the stippling to help mute the effect.